 The PhD in Psychology is awarded by the Graduate College.
 Instruction is offered through the Department of Psychological and Brain Sciences in the College of Liberal Arts and Sciences.
-Degrees are offered in Psychology with a subprogram in Clinical Psychology; the application process is identical except that only the subprogram in Clinical Psychology requires the GRE.

 Applicants must meet the Admission Requirements of the Graduate College and the requirements of the department offering the degree program.
 See the department’s application page for additional information.